Urban Book Circle®

 Of course, I immediately remember his phenomenal goal to Germany, in June five years ago (which is the first goal of the Serbian national team at the World Cups ever).
 Probably many of you remember that magical, victorious (rare) moment of Serbian football.

-The six foot eight Zigic lowered the ball with his head on the five-pointer and Lana Jovanović, in the fall, acrobatically and skillfully achieved that Serbian debut, which made us so happy in 2010 in South Africa, in Port Elizabeth.
+The six-foot-eight Zigic lowered the ball with his head from five metres out and Milan Jovanovic, in the fall, acrobatically and skillfully achieved that Serbian debut, which made us so happy in 2010 in South Africa, in Port Elizabeth.

 In the 75th minute, Antic subbed in 21-year-old Radosav Petrovic – a widely criticized call-up – for Zdravko Kuzmanovic.
 Petrovic played with confidence and showed why he was called up.